-The medications commonly used are s sulfa-based antibiotic such as Albon.
+The medications commonly used are s sulfa-based antibiotics such as Albon.
 The medicine will not kill the coccidian protozoa but stops them from breeding and reproducing.

-To be sure that all of the organisms have died out it may be necessary to do more than one treatment of the medication.
-Once the medication is completed a second stool sample should be examined by your veterinarian to confirm negative findings for coccidiosis in your pet.
+To be sure that all of the organisms have died out, it may be necessary to do more than one treatment of the medication.
+Once the medication is completed, a second stool sample should be examined by your veterinarian to confirm the negative findings for coccidiosis in your pet.

 Coccidiosis in dogs is most commonly spread through feces.
-High standards of hygiene are important to limit the spreading of this disease and to prevent reinfection.
+High standards of hygiene are essential to limit the spreading of this disease and to prevent reinfection.